GabriellaQiong/Kinect-based-Open-Source-WebGL-Library/README.md

 Kinect-based-Open-Source-WebGL-Library
 ======================================

-This is work in project.
+This is work in progress.

 About this project: